FAQs - Häufig gestellte Fragen

 How last-minute can we book our trek?

-We “can” organise a trek in just one day - it is possible.
 Nothing what is done quickly-quickly, is also thoroughly and simply has a greater susceptibility to faults - in Europe, in the US and also in Peru.
 Logically, it is not our recommendation.

 And of course it is logical that “leftover” guides and other staff members (with exceptions) are not usually the best.
 The best guides are booked in the first months of the year or at least until March / April for the peak tourist season from May to October.
 Especially mountaineering expeditions should be booked well in advance.
 In trekking there is more leeway.